Transforming Operational Efficiency with Outcome by Design™

 Governance slows flow without meaning to.

 No one designed those misalignments on purpose.
-But they exist and they compound, and when that happens, outcomes become unpredictable.
+Yet, they exist and compound over time.
+When that happens, outcomes become unpredictable.

 This Is a Design Issue, Not a Performance Issue